commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 After extraction and before MS-analysis an additional step of separation is executed: a liquid chromatography (LC).
 Briefly explained, metabolites pass through a solid column driven by a mobile phase.
 This leads to an elution at different speeds based on their affinity properties with the solid column and the mobile phase.
 At the end of the column molecules come through with a specific retention time according to their electronic properties [^4].
 The final step of the wet lab part strategy is the MS. This technique has opened up the perspectives of understanding the global molecular cell dynamics and is commonly used in proteomic and metabolomic research.
 These studies are closely related since many metabolite’s transformations are induced by enzymes which are proteins.

 The machine is composed of three elements: an ion source, mass analyser and detector.
 The first element of the MS performs an electrospray ionisation.
 It means that the ionized analytes are sprayed through a needle with high electrical potential before entering in the analyser chamber.
-Time of flight analyzer (TOF) was used in this study.
-It correlate time of flight to mass.
-It determines the m/z ratio [^5].
+The instrument used is a Time of flight analyzer (TOF).
+It correlates time of flight to mass and allows to caracterized molecules based on the m/z ratio [^5].
+Then database search allows to identify the corresponding molecules.

 The dry lab part corresponds to data analysed. … [^6] [^7]